Contributor: Peter Lynch

 •a court can make a fine default unpaid community work order (s 69D);

-•a court can reduce or discharge a fine if the court is satisfied there is a material change in circumstances or the defendant’s circumstances were wrongly stated when the fine is imposed (s 69G);
+•a court can reduce or discharge a fine if it is satisfied there is a material change in circumstances or the defendant’s circumstances were wrongly stated when the fine is imposed (s 69G);

 •a court may make an imprisonment order (s 69N).